-- 1. Prepare and file Board and shareholders' documents which are the directors' registration records, notices of Board and shareholders' meetings, the Company's annual report and quarterly financial reports. - 2.
-File reports on the conflict of interest of directors and management. - 3.
-Advise the rules and regulations related to the directors' duties and responsibilities for acquiring knowledge and understanding of relevant law and standards, and other applicable obligations, risk factors, and the company's business environment including timely and regular updates. - 4.
-Administer other activities as directed.
+- Prepare and file Board and shareholders' documents which are the directors' registration records, notices of Board and shareholders' meetings, minutes of Board and shareholders' meetings, the Company's annual report and quarterly financial reports. - File reports on the conflict of interest of directors and management. - Advise the rules and regulations related to the directors' duties and responsibilities for acquiring knowledge and understanding of relevant law and standards, and other applicable obligations, risk factors, and the company's business environment including timely and regular updates. - Administer other activities as directed.